-Long-life grease (p.
+Long-life grease ( p.
 242)

-- Mount the damping rubber and rear sprocket carrier on the rear wheel. - Insert the spacers. - Position the rear wheel. - ✓ The brake linings are correctly positioned. - Push the rear wheel forward as far as possible and lay chain on the rear sprocket. - Position the chain guard.
+- Clean the contact areas on the brake caliper bracket and link fork. - Mount the damping rubber and rear sprocket carrier on the rear wheel. - Insert the spacers. - Position the rear wheel. - ✓ The brake linings are correctly positioned. - Push the rear wheel forward as far as possible and lay the chain on the rear sprocket. - Position the chain guard.